Skip to main content

 • kernel_arch_consumes_format_check (closes AT-5) — consumes field format enforcement.

-See the red-team page for full attack-vector analysis.
+See adversarial threat modelling for full attack-vector analysis.

 13. Cross-references